 Formerly known as Kuybyshev, Samara used to be a “closed city” which meant travel into and out of the city by both residents and tourists required proper authorisation.
 Luckily for travellers of today, it no longer is.
 Sitting on the banks of the Volga River, Samara’s top products include vodka, chocolate and beer; in fact, this city is home to Russia’s favourite beer - Zhigulevskoe.

-Considering this city is the birth place of many professional Russian soccer players including Dmitri Osipov and Aleksandr Tsygankov; it’s only fitting that Samara host some of the world cup soccer matches.
+Considering this city is the birthplace of many professional Russian soccer players including Dmitri Osipov and Aleksandr Tsygankov; it’s only fitting that Samara was chosen to host some of the world cup soccer matches.